Nebulous-Systems/Servo-Automatic-UI-Generation-Example/README.txt

 1. Download RIP-LabView server from https://github.com/Nebulous-Systems/rip-server_labview

 2. Follow the instructions in the RIP-LabView server readme file to run the server and test if it is working.

-3. Place the "SimEx DC Motor Position Control with PID.vi" file in C:\Program Files\National Instruments\LabVIEW 2020\examples\Control and Simulation\Simulation\Controllers\
+3. Place the "SimEx DC Motor Position Control with PID.vi" file in C:\Program Files\National Instruments\LabVIEW 2020\examples\Control and Simulation\Simulation\Controllers\ (or
+   the equivalent path in Mac OS).

-4. Replace the mygadgets_conf.json file you got when downloaded the RIP server by the one in the RIP Server folder here
+4. Replace the mygadgets_conf.json file you got when downloaded the RIP server by the one in the RIP Server folder here.
+If using Mac OS, replace the path to the VI with the corresponding one.

 5. If you placed the .vi file in a different folder, you would need to modify the mygadgets_conf.json file to update the path to the .vi file.